About the author

 Employee quits

-An employee who lives and works in Louisiana and quits must be paid no more than 15 days later or the next scheduled payday, whichever is first.
+An employee who lives and works in Louisiana and quits must be paid within 15 days or by the next scheduled payday, whichever is first.

 Employee terminated

-An employee who lives and works in Louisiana and is terminated must be paid no more than 15 days later or the next scheduled payday, whichever is first.
+An employee who lives and works in Louisiana and is terminated must be paid within 15 days or by the next scheduled payday, whichever is first.

 Required pay frequency